What is OCD – Obsessive Compulsive Disorder?

-Most individuals suffering with obsessive compulsive disorder typically experience symptoms related to obsessive thoughts and compulsive behaviors.
+Most individuals suffering from OCD typically experience symptoms related to obsessive thoughts and compulsive behaviors.
 These symptoms that are exemplified are as follows:

 Obsessive thoughts symptoms include: